YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Many patients become fixated on a very simplistic idea of success.
 They ask, “Will my scalp never show at all?” or they judge everything through the fantasy of maximum density under every light, angle, and condition.

-A more discerning patient should ask whether the result will look natural in daily life, not whether it will perfectly hide the scalp in every close-up.
-He should ask whether the donor area will still look normal, whether the available grafts are being used where they create the most important visual impact, whether the hairline suits his age and likely future hair loss, and whether the overall plan is trying to create a sustainable long-term result rather than just an emotionally attractive promise during the consultation.
+A more discerning patient asks whether the result will look natural in daily life, not whether it will perfectly hide the scalp in every close up.
+He asks whether the donor area will still look normal, whether the available grafts are being used where they create the most important visual impact, whether the hairline suits his age and likely future hair loss, and whether the overall plan is trying to create a sustainable long term result rather than just an emotionally attractive promise during the consultation.

 Those are far better questions.

-That is why I often tell patients to focus less on fantasy density and more on what makes a good hair transplant result.
-A good result is not only about looking dense in one close-up.
-It is about looking natural, balanced, age-appropriate, and sustainable.
+I often tell patients to focus less on fantasy density and more on what a strong hair transplant result looks like.
+A strong result is not only about looking dense in one close up.
+It needs to look natural, balanced, age appropriate, and sustainable.

 Sometimes you become too aware.